coding-blocks-ebooks/blocks-of-android/15-location-and-sensors/15-1-location.md

 b.
 Proximity alerts were used to notify a user about proximity to a location, and this took its toll on the battery life.

-Instead of using the default framework apis for location, we will be using FusedLocationAPI for the same.
+Hence, instead of using the default framework apis for location, we will be using **FusedLocationAPI** for the same.

 Advantages of Using FusedLocationAPI: